shafique18/Time-Series-Analysis/README.md

 # Installing Jupyter notebook with pip
 If you have Python 3 installed:
-# python3 -m pip install --upgrade pip
+# python -m pip install --upgrade pip
-# python3 -m pip install jupyter notebook
+# python -m pip install jupyter notebook

 If you have Python 2 installed: